chardorn/Group_Formation/README.md

 - Consistent capitalization or abbreviations
 - Name/Number must exactly match when used in Incompatables

 The weights of each variable can be adjusted within the document if desired.

+**TODO:**
+- Add ability to include nonbinary genders
+- Improve algorithm to account for those with multiple ethnicities (currently would percieve an individual with two ethnicities listed as their own unique ethnicity rather than including both)
+- Develop way to account for when number of individuals is not divisible by group size